baguswijaksono/Flutter-Foods-App/README.md

 Information architecture provides the blueprint of the design; it is the foundation of the user experience.
 UX needs information architecture in order to create an interface that is pleasant to interact with.
 Put another way: UX aims at making a user comfortable, while information architecture tries to understand a user’s desires.

 ## Dependency
+We use some package from [pub.dev](https://pub.dev/) official package repository for Dart and Flutter apps.

 ```yaml
 dependencies:
   http: ^0.13.1